quicwg/ops-drafts/draft-ietf-quic-manageability.md

    title="Coalesced 0-RTT Client Initial datagram"}

-When a 0-RTT packet is coalesced with an Initial packet, the datagram will be padded to 1200 byes.
+When a 0-RTT packet is coalesced with an Initial packet, the datagram will be padded to 1200 bytes.
 Additional datagrams containing only 0-RTT packets with long headers can be sent after the client Initial packet(s), containing more 0-RTT data.
 The amount of 0-RTT protected data that can be sent in the first flight is limited by the initial congestion